Sarah is a pharmacist living in Queensland, Australia. She enjoys writing articles with a health and medical focus.

 - Control diabetes.
 Having diabetes increases the risk of having a stroke, so effective management of the condition is necessary.
 Controlling your blood sugar levels to targets determined by your doctor is very important.

 - Lose weight if you are overweight or obese.
-Being overweight is usually associated with complications such as high blood pressure, high cholesterol, diabetes which all increase the risk of stroke.
+Being overweight is usually associated with complications such as high blood pressure, high cholesterol, and diabetes which all increase the risk of stroke.
 Losing weight via dietary modification, physical activity, and alcohol intake reduction can all contribute to reducing the risk of stroke.

 3. Lung Cancer